 Once again, the second amendment is under an all-out assault by the left.
 H.R.
-127 would ̶ ̶ among other unconstitutional things ̶ ̶ require a mental health screening before purchasing a firearm.
-This has been in the works for some time and in many instances, coercive mental health laws are already being used as a means of confiscating legally owned guns.
-Red-flag laws allow authorities to strip a person of their constitutionally protected right under the mere suspicion of what someone may consider bizarre or threatening behavior.
+127 -would among other things -require a mental health screening before purchasing a firearm.
+This has been in the works for some time, and in many instances, coercive mental health laws are already being used as a means of confiscating legally owned guns.
+Red-flag laws, for example, allow authorities to strip a person of their constitutionally protected right under the mere suspicion of what someone may consider bizarre or threatening behavior.
 In other words, under red-flag laws, an individual can report a gun owner to authorities if they think they are behaving strangely.
 The reported person has no knowledge of such a report and has no recourse.
-He is in fact at this point, guilty until he can prove he is not a threat to society.
+He is considered guilty until he can prove he is not a threat to society.
 H.R.
 127 would turn a constitutionally protected right into a privilege that one must prove they are fit to exercise.
 Who is defining mental fitness/illness?
-How effective are the surveys and, are there other tests that can prove beyond a reasonable doubt the existence of a mental illness?
+How effective are the surveys, and are there other tests that can prove beyond a reasonable doubt the existence of a mental illness?
 In defense of the right to keep and bear arms, this article will address these questions to give second amendment advocates the information needed to fight this bill.

 “Mental illness—as a deformity of the personality, so to speak —is regarded as the cause of interpersonal or social disharmony.
 It is implicit in this view that social intercourse between people is regarded as something inherently harmonious, its disturbance being due solely to the presence of mental illness in many people.
 Clearly, this is faulty reasoning, for it makes the abstraction “mental illness” into a cause, even though this abstraction was originally created to serve as a shorthand expression for certain types of human behavior.
 It now becomes necessary to ask: What kinds of behavior are regarded as indicative of mental illness, and by whom?”
 (Szasz, Law, Liberty and Psychiatry, pp. 13-14)

-If personality defects are now the standard bearer for identifying mental illness, then it stands to reason there are certain traits which define what is or is not an acceptable personality.
+If personality defects are now the standard-bearer for identifying mental illness, then it stands to reason there are certain traits that define what is or is not an acceptable personality.
 Looking at this from the perspective of gun control and H.R.
 127, this can have major repercussions.
-Mental illness could, in theory, be defined as a resistance to government authority simply for refusing to comply with gun control efforts.
-We have already seen a willingness on the part of our government to label those that oppose gun control, as potential extremists.
+Mental illness could, in theory, be defined as resistance to government authority simply for refusing to comply with gun control efforts.
+We have already seen a willingness on the part of our government to label those that oppose gun control as potential extremists.

 Anyone who has filled out the existing background check form knows it is already against the law to buy a gun if an individual has been adjudicated mentally defective by a court of law.
 The term adjudicated of course implies due process.
 A court of law has found sufficient reason to declare someone incompetent.
-This in and of itself is controversial but mental health issues themselves ride a fine line between criminal, civil and administrative law.
-According to Szasz, (pp. 182-183) criminal law is generally defined as an offense against the government that threatens good order whereas civil law is considered violations between individuals which generally do not involve government.
+This in and of itself is controversial, but mental health issues themselves ride a fine line between criminal, civil, and administrative law.
+According to Szasz, (pp. 182-183), criminal law is generally defined as an offense against the government that threatens good order whereas civil law is considered a violation between individuals which generally does not involve government.
 Administrative law is a system that operates outside the boundaries of the latter two.
 It is often bureaucrats and administrators that define the rules of psychiatric treatment law.

 The problem with mental health today is that people accept the notion that government can deprive a person of their constitutionally protected rights if they are deemed to be a danger to themselves or others (p.
 184).
 There are several reasons for this.
 Szasz cites Ferd Paul Mihm (p.
 184) in saying that it isn’t viewed as a punishment, as much as it is a therapeutic intervention meant to heal someone who is considered mentally ill.

 Consider the current state of the country.
-Depression, along with suicides due to social isolation and, the forced shutdown of the economy is surging because of COVID-19.
+Depression, along with suicides due to social isolation, and the forced shutdown of the economy is surging because of COVID-19.
 An argument could be theoretically made that mental health is becoming an epidemic in and of itself.
-Forcing a mental health evaluation on everyone attempting to purchase a gun will surely prevent many people from doing so.
+Forcing a mental health evaluation on everyone attempting to purchase a gun will surely prevent many people from completing the transaction.
 Especially if the questions are framed in such a manner where they are directly asking if you experienced any loss, or feelings of sadness because of Covid-19.
 Do not put it past them to do such a thing.